mrdoob/three.js/editor/docs/Implementing additional commands for undo-redo.md

 This means that every action is encapsulated in a command-object which contains all the relevant information to restore the previous state.

+In our implementation we store the old and the new state separately (we don't store the complete state but rather the attribute and value which has changed).
+It would also be possible to only store the difference between the old and the new state.

+**Before implementing your own command you should look if you can't reuse one of the already existing ones.**

+For numbers, strings or booleans the CmdSet...Value-commands can be used.
+Then there are separate commands for:
+- setting a color property (THREE.Color)
+- setting maps (THREE.Texture)
+- setting geometries
+- setting materials
+- setting position, rotation and scale

 ### Template for new commands ###